Recycling concrete

 Waste carriers, brokers and dealers

-Reprocessing concrete into usable material is a form of waste treatment and you may need a waste management licence ,a pollution, prevention and control (PPC) permit or an exemption.
+Reprocessing concrete into usable material is a form of waste treatment and you may need:

 You must still ensure that your activity does not: